Updated: 1 day ago

 To this end, we will explore changing our minds by first identifying our beliefs, then evaluating anticipatory evidence supporting, or not supporting, a belief.
 Finally, we will provide suggestions for acting upon our updated beliefs.

-The following is an approach to changing our mind.
+The following is a straightforward approach to changing our mind.
 Imagine all the evidence you know about a belief could fill a bucket.
-The individual evidence would have different sizes and colors.
+The individual evidence is represented by rocks of different sizes and colors.

-The color would represent whether the evidence supports your belief or not (to build our mental picture: pro is green, con is red), and
+The rock color represents whether the evidence supports your belief or not (to build our mental picture: pro is green, con is red), and

-the size would represent the weight (or importance) of the evidence (big or small), like different size rocks.
+the rock size represents the weight (or importance) of the evidence, either bigger or smaller than the other rocks.